GA-BEWD-2014/BEWD-2014/04_Collections_APIs/slides/slides_04.md

 *	But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.

 *	For numbers which are multiples of both three and five print “FizzBuzz”.

-Your application output should look like this:

-	1
-	2
-	Fizz
-	4
-	Buzz
-	Fizz
-	7
-	8
-	Fizz
-	Buzz
-	.
-	.
-	14
-	FizzBuzz

 ---